Vinegar -- A Miracle Food

 brains even before we are born.
 Scientists have discovered an intriguing link

-between the weight babies in the womb and their preference for sweets once
+between the weight of babies in the womb and their preference for sweets once

-they are born.
-A 2012 study led by Dr. Caroline Ayers and Dr. Marilyn
+A 2012 study led by Dr. Caroline Ayers and Dr. Marilyn Agranovik from the

-Agranovik from the Universidade Federal do Rio Grande do Sul, Rua Ramiro
+Universidade Federal do Rio Grande do Sul, Rua Ramiro Barcelos in Brazil

-Barcelos in Brazil examined babies who were born underweight versus normal
+examined babies who were born underweight versus normal weight babies.

-weight babies.
-Shortly after being delivered, the babies were given
+Shortly after being delivered, the babies were given concentrated sugar

-concentrated sugar solutions or water to test their response to both.
-The
+solutions or water to test their response to both.
+The scientists discovered that

 What does this mean?
-The researchers theorize that children who underreact to
+The researchers theorize that children who under-react

 more sugar over their lifetimes because they will need to eat far more to get the